ElmarGeerlings/CS50x/README.md

 A web application to keep track of friends’ birthdays.

 ## Caesar
-A program that encrypts messages using Caesar's cypher
+A program that encrypts messages using Caesar's cypher.

 ## Cash
-A program to calculate the minimum amount of coins that makes a certain number of change
+A program to calculate the minimum amount of coins that makes a certain number of change.

 ## Credit
-A program that finds out whether a credit card number is from VISA, AMEX or Mastercard or just invalid
+A program that finds out whether a credit card number is from VISA, AMEX or Mastercard or just invalid.

 ## DNA
 A program that identifies a person based on their DNA, per the below.